Skitzzy/variable-bonding/docs/guides/allocator_v1_guide.md

 ```

-To ensure no OHM is minted, we first get the value of the asset, and pass that in as profit.
+To ensure no MGMT is minted, we first get the value of the asset, and pass that in as profit.
 Pass in the token address and amount to get the treasury value.

 ```solidity